-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications growth opportun ties and natural gas, Cost of management enhanced oil production using CO2, and ethanol blended transportation fuels.
-As an example of a current action to address this risk, Husky is reducing emissions through biofuel blending optimization In 2015, the use of ethanol blended fuel helped prevent the emission of 34,000 tonnes of CO2e.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications allocating resources as appropriate to growth Cost of management opportunities in natural gas, enhanced oil production using CO2, and ethanol blended transportation fuels.
+As an example of a current action to address this risk, Husky is reducing emissions through increased renewable fuel blending.
+In 2016, the use of ethanol blended fuel helped prevent the emission of 61,000 tonnes of CO2e.